Hawaii Medical Service Association: Plans and programs

 HMSA offers a variety of health plans, including Preferred Provider Organization (PPO) plans and Health Maintenance Organization (HMO) plans.

 HMSA offers plans through employers and individual plans for those not eligible through employer groups.

 Some health plans may include supplemental benefit coverage for prescription drugs and dental, vision, and complementary care (acupuncture, chiropractic care and massage therapy).

 HMSA’s health and wellness programs help members stay healthy and avoid costly chronic diseases.

 HMSA365

 HMSA365 is a program for HMSA members to receive discounts on selected health and wellness services in Hawaii.
 Launched in 2009, HMSA365 was created in conjunction with the national Blue365, a health and wellness discount program of the Blue Cross and Blue Shield Association.
 The name was chosen because health plan members can receive the discounts 365 days of the year to help them stay healthy and fit.

 Members show their HMSA card to participating businesses to receive the discounts.

 HMSA Teen Video Awards

 The HMSA Teen Video Awards Contest is open to middle school and high school students throughout the state.
 Public Service Announcements of 27 seconds receive cash awards and are aired on television.
 The contest has been held since 2004.

 Affiliates

-The nonprofit HMSA Foundation extends HMSA’s commitment to providing access to cost-effective health care services; health promotion, education and research; and the promotion of social welfare.
+The nonprofit HMSA Foundation is involved in health promotion, education and research; and the promotion of social welfare.